porras/session/README.md

 # Session

-Session is a [Crystal](http://crystal-lang.org/)'s `HTTP::Handler` that implement's cookie based sessions.
+Session is a [Crystal](http://crystal-lang.org/)'s `HTTP::Handler` that implements cookie based sessions.
 It can be combined with other bultin or custom handlers, as well as with other Crystal libraries that implement `HTTP::Handler`s such as [kemal](https://github.com/sdogruyol/kemal).

 It takes a lot of inspiration from [`Rack::Session::Cookie`](https://github.com/rack/rack/blob/master/lib/rack/session/cookie.rb), but it's much smaller, simpler, and obviously less feature-rich.
 Also less widespread and tested, but you can help with that!

-> ** *WARNING:* ** *this is work in progress and most likely contains security, performance and other kinds of issues I'm working on finding and fixing.
+> ** *WARNING:* ** *this is **work in progress** and most likely contains security, performance and other kinds of issues I'm working on finding and fixing.
 I don't use it in production and you shouldn't either.*

 ## Installation